mypdns/.github/profile/README.md

 The prokect started out as I @spirillen got very tired of not knowing why a domain was blacklisted, as many projects just put everything into one file without any comments.

 As results of the knowledge we collect, we do build and maintain blacklists in the [matrix](https://github.com/mypdns/matrix) reposiroty.

+## Suppert
+For general support and questions, please use our [support repo](https://github.com/mypdns/Support) and use either the Issue or Dicussion system.
+At the end of the day.. they are the same.

 ---------